 About the Foundation

-The Eating Recovery Foundation was established in 2012 as a 501(c)(3) with the following mission:
+The Eating Recovery and Pathlight Foundation was established in 2012 as a 501(c)(3).
+It has the following mission:

-Since our inception we have positively impacted thousands of lives through our programs that raise levels of awareness, advance research and provide access to care for those in financial need.
+Since its inception it has positively impacted thousands of lives through programs that raise levels of awareness, advance research and provide access to care for those in financial need.

-Despite the widespread incidence and prevalence of eating disorders, much work remains to increase awareness and improve the public’s understanding about eating disorders—for clinical and medical professionals as well as sufferers and their families.
+Despite the widespread incidence and prevalence of eating disorders and mood & anxiety disorders, much work remains to increase awareness and access to behavioral health treatment, particularly for underserved communities.

-Eating disorders are one of the most prevalent diseases we have and it’s the most common form of mental illness.
-Every year, there are 30 million sufferers in the United States in need of help.
+- Every year, there are 30 million Eating Disorder sufferers in the United States.
 It’s a complex biological and psychological illness that requires equally complex treatments.

-Unfortunately, the amount of federal funding for research into eating disorders is insignificant.
-It’s disproportionately low when you consider the number of people affected by eating disorders compared to many other federally-funded programs from the National Institute for Health.
+Unfortunately, the amount of federal funding for research into mood, anxiety and eating disorders is insignificant.
+It’s disproportionately low when you consider the number of people affected by these disorders compared to many other federally-funded programs from the National Institute for Health.

 Saving Lives Through Charitable Care

-The Eating Recovery Foundation is committed to closing the financial gap for those facing hardship to ensure a complete course of care.
-Up to 80 percent of those who receive complete treatment will recover or improve significantly.
+The Eating Recovery and Pathlight Foundation provides support to close the financial gap for those facing hardship in affording care.
 To date, we have been able to support over 190 episodes of care for patients from 27 states through our Care Fund.